How Safari Changes Will Shape the Next Five Years

 • Next Adventure never talks about safaris as a once-in-a-lifetime experience.
 If you love nature and the outdoors, if you love animals, wildlife and adventure, there is a lifetime of experiences to be had on safari in Africa.

-• Increase in mid-career travelers, families and multi-generational groups
+• Increase in mid-career travelers, families and multi-generational groups seeking luxury travel experiences.

 • Expanded safari calendar with more travel during green and shoulder season

 • Overtourism is a real concern in sensitive ecosystems.
-With all the focus on popular peak season safaris, Next Adventure celebrates more sustainable options that take pressure off of iconic destinations while also extending the benefits of tourism to more communities.
+With all the focus on popular peak season safaris, Next Adventure celebrates more sustainable options that take pressure off iconic destinations while also extending the benefits of tourism to more communities.

 • Progress in emerging destinations like Angola, Chad, Malawi and Mozambique